Life With Braces

 Now that you are on the road to having beautiful, straight teeth there are a few things you need to know that will make living with your braces easier.
-Having braces does not need to have a major impact on you lifestyle but it is important that you take care of them and make a few adjustments to what you eat and do so that your orthodontic treatment is hassle free.
+Having braces does not need to have a major impact on your lifestyle but it is important that you take care of them and make a few adjustments to what you eat and do so that your orthodontic treatment is hassle-free.

 Brushing your teeth while wearing braces isn’t that much different than brushing without them.
 After all, you’ll still probably use a toothbrush and floss.
 However, making sure you do a good job is more important than ever.
 When you’re wearing braces, food particles and plaque have many more places to get trapped.
 If you don’t brush and floss properly, your enamel may stain and your teeth may decay around the brackets or bands.

 First, you need to carefully brush and rinse after every meal or snack with fluoride toothpaste and a soft-bristled toothbrush, and a fluoride rinse.
 Secondly, you definitely need to take the time to floss well between braces and under all of the wires.
 Finally, you need to visit the dentist regularly between orthodontic appointments to ensure that your gums and teeth remain healthy throughout the process.

 If you’d still like more detailed tips, check out the simple and effective braces cleaning tips from Oral-B:

 1. Prepare to brush.
 Take off elastics, and any other removable parts of your orthodontic appliance.

 2. Clean your braces.
 Use your brush at a 45-degree angle to clean around the wires and pins of your braces.
 Brush from the top of each wire and then from the bottom.
 (Take time to ensure that all plaque and debris are removed and that you work all the way around upper and lower teeth.)